anilmainali/GItAndGitHub/README.md

 # Install Git
 ## Installing Git on Windows
 ## nstalling Git on Mac OS X
+## Why it is better to use the terminal?
+- Better Control Over Functions
+- Learn the tool in depth

 ## What is GitHub?
 ## Why Git?